ISSLS YOUNG INVESTIGATOR TRAVEL GRANT – SPONSORED BY NIPPON ZOKI

 Be an independent researcher (holds own lab, and/or a command of their own grant/finance)

-Must attend and present abstract at the ISSLS Annual Meeting in Milan, Italy in 2024.
+Must attend and present abstract at the ISSLS Annual Meeting in Atlanta, USA in 2025.
 If you are not the first author on the submitted abstract, you are not eligible for this award.
 Strictly no changes to authorship can be made following submission.